andewx/gnss/README.md

 This will initialize a pool using lightweight threads, not separate MATLAB workers (processes).
 It’s efficient for memory-bound tasks or when functions support thread-based execution.

+### Testing Methods

+We use the `MATLAB` `Sattelite Communications Toolbox` to generate a plausible 30-bit waveform and save this to a file.
+This file is used for testing the various GPS Signal Processing components in MATLAB